We looked at dozens of family cell plans to find the best ones for parents, kids, penny pinchers, data hogs, and more.

 - Requires additional subscription

 What we like

 Phones can be amazing tools for kids.
 A phone can help your little ones learn, build friendships, and have fun.
 Having a phone also means your kids have no excuse not to call you.

 But phones can also be a bit of a Pandora’s box for your kids, opening them up to a whole big world that they’re not ready for.
-This is why parental controls exist, and Verizon’s Just Kids plan has the best parental controls in the industry.
+This is why parental controls exist, and Verizon’s Smart Family add-on has some of the best parental controls in the industry.

-The Just Kids plan has plenty of nice features, but the one that really sets it apart from other family plans is the parental controls.
-This plan allows you to pick your kid’s contacts, block inappropriate content, reduce access to chosen apps, and even track phone locations.
+The Verizon Smart Family program allows you to pick your kid’s contacts, block inappropriate content, reduce access to chosen apps, and even track phone locations.

-With the Just Kids plan you can stop worrying about what your kid is looking at on their phone and instead concentrate on the more important questions, like why your kid keeps saying weird words like “wig” and “snatched.”
+With the Verizon Smart Family add-on, you can stop worrying about what your kid is looking at on their phone and instead concentrate on the more important questions, like why your kid keeps saying weird words like “slay” and “snatched.”

 Of the three major networks, Verizon’s has the biggest reach.
 That means your kid should never have an excuse for not calling you.
 They’d basically have to be in the middle of the Grand Canyon to lose service.

 There are a few significant drawbacks to this plan, which mean that it won’t be perfect for every family.
 Here are the things we don’t love about Verizon’s Smart Family plans.